dinphil/code-camp/Markdown/Code Camp.md

 with Brynn Claypoole
 ------------------------------------

 Schdeuled for October 25th, 2014.
-The tutorial will run from 3 to 5 PM in McClelland.
+The tutorial will run from 3 PM to 5 PM in McClelland.
 Check back for updated docs here soon.

+###What is command line?

+Command line is a less visual way of interacting with your computer.
+In some ways, it's like the "Finder" window.
+It allows you to open files and navigate through your directories.
+It's also the interface for interacting with your computer in more complicated and technical ways.
+You can run processes and programs, ping Internet servers, and do a whole host of other things that require some technical knowledge.

+On Mac and Linux computers, you can access it by searching for the "Terminal" program.
+In Windows, it's called "Command Prompt".
+Be careful, because the languages used on these different operating systems are different.
+Macs use Unix, which is extremely similar to Linux.
+Windows machines have their own command prompt lanugage that uses different syntax from Unix/Linux.

+###What is Git?

+Git is a language used for source control.

 <div class="footer"><p>&copy; Dining Philosophers 2014-15.
-Page created by <a href="http://pvrnav.com">Pranav Vishnu Ramabhadran</a>.</div>
+Page created by <a href="http://pvrnav.com">Pranav Vishnu Ramabhadran</a> and <a href="http://github.com/bclay">Brynn Claypoole</a>.</div>

 <script src="http://code.jquery.com/jquery-1.11.0.min.js"></script>
 <script src="assets/js/nav.js"></script>